Understanding Patellofemoral Pain: Causes, Symptoms, and Relief, and the Role of Physiotherapy

 7. Conclusion

-Patellofemoral pain syndrome (PFPS), commonly known as "runner's knee," is a prevalent issue that affects the area around the kneecap, leading to discomfort and hindrance in daily activities.
+Patellofemoral pain syndrome (PFPS), commonly known as "runner's knee," is a prevalent issue that affects the area around the kneecap, leading to discomfort, knee injuries and hindrance in daily activities.
 This condition is characterized by a dull, aching pain in the front of the knee, often exacerbated by activities such as running, squatting, and climbing stairs.
 The accurate diagnosis of PFPS is crucial, as it helps in differentiating it from other knee-related issues and in devising an effective treatment plan.
 Physiotherapy plays a pivotal role in managing patellofemoral pain by strengthening the muscles around the knee, improving flexibility, and addressing any biomechanical imbalances that may contribute to the condition (Crossley et al., 2016).
 Through personalized exercise programs and targeted interventions, physiotherapy can significantly alleviate symptoms and enhance knee function, enabling individuals to resume their daily activities with greater ease and comfort.

 What is Patellofemoral Pain?